 This short film is a must-watch Christmas tradition!

 In this classic animated movie, a snowman magically comes to life and takes his creator, a little boy, on adventures.

 As a young child, I watched this all-year-round every time I visited my auntie and uncle.
 In fact, they had to pretend the VHS was broken to stop me!
 Now I reserve it for once a year, but still love it just as much.
 Such a magical, enchanting tale with beautiful music!

 The First Snow of Winter (1998)

 Get the tissues ready…

 The First Snow of Winter is an animated short film (another Christmas DVD from our childhood).
 The story follows Sean, a little duck who loses his family during migration south for winter.
-With no idea of how to survive by himself, he is befriended by a water vole, Voley, and puffin, Puffy, and follows Sean and his journey through winter.
+With no idea of how to survive by himself, he is befriended by a water vole, Voley, and puffin, Puffy.
+The story follows Sean and his journey through winter.

 Do you have any Christmas films from your childhood which you HAVE to watch year on year?